levimccormick/FreeQuest/core-rulebooks/players.md

 # Spells

 Spellcasting players take turn selecting spells from those available, no duplicates.
 Some spells allow the monster to attempt to resist the effect.
-They make a Skill contest vs the spell caster's Magic dice.
+They make a Skill Test with the caster's Magic stat as the target.

 > The wizard casts Imolate on a mummy.
-The mummy makes a Skill (3) contest against the Wizard's magic (5): [5, 4, 2] vs [5, 3, 3, 2, 2].
-They each discard a 5 and a 2, leaving the mummy with a 4 exceeding the wizard's high result of 3.
-The mummy takes one damage.
+The mummy makes a Skill (3) Test against the Wizard's magic (5): [5, 4, 2] vs 5.
+The mummy rolled one success, preventing one damage.

 ### Attack Spells